barrelstrength/sprout-docs/docs/features.md

 **Sprout Lite** is designed to pair with Craft Solo and provide a solid baseline for digital marketing best practices on simple projects. **Sprout Pro** enables unlimited usage of all features and opens the door for advanced customization and CRM workflow integrations.

-The Sprout Marketing Suite ships with a [modular architecture](./#modular-architecture) of over 10 specialized modules to power custom website and digital marketing needs.
+The Sprout Marketing Suite ships with a [modular architecture](./#modular-architecture) using 10 specialized modules to power custom website and digital marketing needs.

 ## Data Studio Module